SirLefti/piboy/docs/prototype2/ASSEMBLY.md

 show in the table and image below.

 **IMPORTANT:** Set up the power converter to output 5.0 V before soldering the Pi to it.
-The Pi has no fuses to protect itself from overvoltage via the pins.
+The Pi has no fuses to protect itself from over-voltage via the pins.
 Charge the battery before configuring it.

 **NOTE**: The switch is placed between the battery/charging controller and the power converter, because the power converter would drain the battery over time if it was permanently connected to it.